-22 The buyback scheme refers to the government buying the eggs back from collectors, which provides an income to the collectors while the eggs in hatcheries and released hatchlings.
+22 The buyback scheme refers to the government buying the eggs back from collectors, which provides an income to the collectors while the government manages the eggs in a hatchery.
+23 WWF-Malaysia (2011).
+WWF urges state government to carry out investigations into origins of turtle eggs sold in Terengganu.
+Available eggs in hatcheries and released hatchlings.
 Conservation activities in this Park include daily beach patrolling, hatchery and education programmes, and research activities.
 Successful outcomes of this model should be considered for expansion to other areas in Malaysia.